kubewarden/rfc/rfc/0023-kubewarden-stack-telemetry.md

 environments where Kubewarden is deployed.
 This data will help guide the project's future development.

-Kubearden stack telemetry will be enabled by default, but users will have an easy way to disable it
+Kubewarden stack telemetry will be enabled by default, but users will have an easy way to disable it.

 # Motivation